 Once you have fully matriculated to UF, you can pursue a double major contingent upon the requirements of the two majors.

-Students are evaluated at the end of the first semester to see if they have met the first semester tracking requirements for their major.
-If they have, they are guaranteed admission to UF at the end of the first semester.
+Students are evaluated at the end of the first fall and spring semesters to see if they have met the first and second semester tracking requirements for their major.
+If they have, they are guaranteed admission to UF for their second fall semester.
 If a student has not met the first semester tracking requirements for their major, they are placed on probation in the program.
 They continue as a SCF student for the spring semester and are then re-evaluated at the end of the spring semester.
-If a student has not removed themselves from probation by the end of the third semester (second fall semester), they have the option to remain at SCF as an SCF student complete their AA degree and then apply as a transfer student if they wish to do so.
+If a student has not removed themselves from probation by the end of the third semester (second fall semester), they have the option to remain at SCF as an SCF student to complete their AA degree and then apply as a transfer student via the traditional transfer admissions process.

 You will earn the same credits for these types of courses/tests as any other State College of Florida or University of Florida student.
 Both institutions have websites that show the credit awarded for the various courses and test scores.

-Yes!
+Yes.
 Job shadowing and internship opportunities will be available through the program.
 The first experiences for students will begin while attending SCF.
-Students will work with the Innovation Station representatives who have various points of contact in the community to establish partnerships and opportunities for student.
+Students will work with UF Innovation Station representatives who have various points of contact in the community to establish partnerships and opportunities for students.